-All maturity models, with some differences, characterize processes using the abovementioned levels.
+All these, with some differences, characterize processes using the abovementioned levels.
 The levels in capability models are more clearly related to development processes.

-Unlike alternative maturity models, the International Organization for Standardization (ISO) model addresses some complaints against maturity models.
+Unlike alternative models, the International Organization for Standardization (ISO) model addresses some complaints against maturity models.

-Several maturity models are too simplistic to provide valuable evaluations.
+Several of these are too simplistic to provide valuable evaluations.

 Standardized agile approaches fight this by focusing on the different phases of the development life cycle.